jeras/rp32/hdl/rtl/r5p_mouse/README.md

 The ALU result is used as a branch taken condition.

-TODO: in the 3-rd phase the ALU could be used to calculate the branch address, the result stored stored somewhere and in the last phase loaded into the PC.
+TODO: in the 3-rd phase the ALU could be used to calculate the branch address, the result stored somewhere and in the last phase loaded into the PC.
 As an alternative, the branch immediate could be stored in an extended version of `rd` addr. buffer and used to calculate the new PC with a dedicated adder.